Creating, Updating and Deleting Resources

 # Client-Generated IDs

 A server MAY accept a client-generated ID along with a request to create a resource.
 An ID MUST be specified with an id key, the value of which MUST be a universally unique identifier.
-The client SHOULD use a properly generated and formatted UUID as described in RFC 4122 [RFC4122].
+The client SHOULD use a properly generated and formatted UUID as described in RFC4122.
+The server MUST only accept UUIDs following the requirements described in Resource Identifier Objects .

 NOTE: In some use-cases, such as importing data from another source, it may be possible to use something other than a UUID that is still guaranteed to be globally unique.
 Do not use anything other than a UUID unless you are 100% confident that the strategy you are using indeed generates globally unique identifiers.